 No Tech For Apartheid

-Last October, over 1,000 Amazon and Google workers and over 52 human rights organizations came together to rise up against a $1.22 billion contract signed by Amazon and Google to provide cloud technology to the Israeli government and military.
+In October of 2021, over 1,000 Amazon and Google workers and over 52 human rights organizations came together to rise up against Project Nimbus, a $1.22 billion contract signed by Amazon and Google to provide cloud technology to the Israeli government and military.

 Divestment has historically been a key strategy in student activism.
 In addition to helping dismantle apartheid in South Africa in the 1980s, students continually stand up to destructive corporations that are complicit in human rights violations.
 We have an obligation to continue this practice in order to support Palestinian human rights and dismantle the Israeli apartheid regime.

-We refuse to be complicit in these abuses.
-Until Amazon and Google executives choose to be on the right side of history and cut the contract, we pledge not to take jobs or internships at Google or Amazon.
-We call on all students of conscience to join over 1000 Google and Amazon workers and tens of thousands of people & demand #NoTechForApartheid on university campuses worldwide.
+We call on all students of conscience to join more than 1000 Google and Amazon workers and tens of thousands of people & demand #NoTechForApartheid on university campuses worldwide.